-4. Choose Torpedo/Gun Practice or a Convoy Action scenario.
-Stick to scenarios 1 or 2 until you learn to manoeuver and attack with you
+- 4. Choose Torpedo/Gun Practice or a Convoy Action scenario.
+(Stick to scenario 1 or 2 until you learn to maneuver and attack with your submarine.)

-5 Choose difficult level1 (trainee)
+- 5. Choose difficulty level 1 (trainee).

-6. Turn off all the reality level factors.
-7. Good Luck!
+- 6. Turn off all reality level factors.

+7. Good luck!